 Family history has a significant influence on whether you are at higher risk for colon cancer.
 However, there is enough evidence to support that smoking puts you at equal risk for developing colon cancer as having a first-degree relative with colon cancer.
-Why would you allow a habit like smoking to increase your risk?

 Make a Plan to Quit Smoking